 - Use the Directory ID value to join the DB instance to the domain.

-When you join a DB instance to a domain, you might receive the following error message: "Failed to join a host to a domain.
-Domain membership status for instance XXXXXXX has been set to Failed."
-Or, the Directory status might appear as Failed.
+When you join a DB instance to a domain, you might receive a "Failed to join a host to a domain.
+Domain membership status for instance XXXXXXX has been set to Failed" error message.
+Or, the Directory status might show as Failed.

 To troubleshoot the domain join failure, complete the following steps:

-- Confirm that you configured the RDS for SQL Server instance security group to allow the following outbound traffic:
+- Verify that you configured the RDS for SQL Server instance security group to allow the following outbound traffic:

 TCP and UDP Port 53